Bukovina District

+On 13 March 1849, following the revolutions of 1848, Bukovina was detached from Galicia and Lodomeria, becoming the Duchy of Bukovina, a separate crown land of the Austrian Empire.
+It was reincorporated into Galicia and Lodomeria on 31 August 1860 but detached once again on 28 February 1861 by the February Patent.

 Geographical location

 The Bukovina district occupied the area between the Carpathians mountains and the Seret, from the middle reaches of the Dniester to about the middle reaches of Moldavia.
 It was located in the east of the Austrian Empire and in the southeast of the Kingdom of Galicia and Lodomeria.